An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Introduction

-This paper is organised as follows: In Section~\ref{sec:bayesFrame} we introduce a general framework for incorporating input measurement uncertainty within generative Bayesian classification models.
-In Section~\ref{sec:QDA} we look at the specific case of Bayesian QDA, and derive the class posterior predictive distribution for the output class probabilities.
+This paper is organised as follows: In Section~\ref{sec:bayesFrame} we introduce the general Bayesian framework for incorporating input measurement uncertainty.
+In Section~\ref{sec:QDA} we look at the specific case of Bayesian QDA (BQDA), and derive the class posterior predictive distribution for the output class probabilities.
 In Section~\ref{sec:LCdata} we introduce the LC datasets used for training and validating the proposed ML models.
-In Section~\ref{sec:results} we report the results of the proposed Bayesian model on the LC datasets, and benchmark against alternate standard multi-class classification models typically used in LC classification.
+In Section~\ref{sec:results} we report the results of the proposed Bayesian model on the LC datasets, as well as synthetic classification datasets with varying measurement noise, and benchmark against other standard multi-class classification models typically used in LC classification.
 In Section~\ref{sec:con} we give our conclusions.
 In Appendices~\ref{ap:bayes} and~\ref{ap:MVG} we present and derive standard results from Bayesian inference that are used in Section~\ref{sec:methods}.